NaughtyChas/ENGG1340-GP/README.md

 * WuZijie 3036296930
 * Zhu Lianbi 3036296899
 *

-## DESCRIPTION FOR THE GAME ##
+## GAME DESCRIPTION ##
-* Title: 《 ***Rebirth : Me Delivering Keeta in Doomsday*** 》
-* Background Story:
+**Background Story**
+  In the blink of an eye, the world as you knew it ended.
-  -   One minute, you were just a normal student, bored out of your mind in class, scrolling through your phone and ordering "Keeta Takeout".
+  One minute, you were just a normal student, bored out of your mind in class, scrolling through your phone and ordering "Keeta Takeout".
 The next minute—  _BOOM_.
-Your brain short-circuited.
-The world went black......\
+Your brain short-circuited, and the world went black...
-  -   You woke up to the sound of the earth splitting open, your face pressed against cracked asphalt, the sky a sickly shade of blood-red, with strange walls and obstacles rising everywhere.\
+  You woke up to the sound of the earth splitting open, your face pressed against cracked asphalt, the sky a sickly shade of blood-red, with strange walls and obstacles rising everywhere.
-  - "What the—?!"\
+  "What the—?!"
-  -   Cities crumbled, governments fell, and the remnants of humanity scattered into the wastelands, fighting for survival against mutated horrors, rogue machines, and the most serious problem-resource supply.\
+  Cities crumbled, governments fell, and the remnants of humanity scattered into the wastelands, fighting for survival against mutated horrors and rogue machines.
+The most precious resource?
+Not just food or weapons— but connection.
-  -   Your phone buzzes violently in your pocket.
-You pull it out with trembling hands, a notification appear:\
+  Your phone buzzes violently.
+Pulling it out with trembling hands, a notification flashes:
+  _// "Packages remaining today: 3" //_
-  -   There is a map shown the location of packages and delivery location.\
+  There is a map shown the location of packages and delivery location.
-  -   "Packages remaining today: 3"\
-  -   That’s when you notice the uniform clinging to your body—neon orange, with the Keeta logo smeared.
-Every parcel is a fragile heartbeat in the chest of the apocalypse for life.\
+  You look down.
+The uniform clings to your body— neon orange, with the Keeta logo smeared.
+  In this fractured world, every package you deliver is a thread binding humanity together: medicine for the sick, letters from lost loved ones, hope in a dying world.
+  They’re lifelines in this apocalyptic wasteland.
+  Your heart beats, faster and faster.
-  - Move.
+  Move.
 Move!
-Time waits for noone.
+Time is running out.
 Every second wasted is another name crossed off the list.
-Your lungs scream, your muscles burn—keep running.
+Your muscles burn, your lungs scream— but you must keep going.
+  Your mission?
+Deliver the packages against all odds— before the world collapses entirely.

+## DESCRIPTION FOR THE GAME ##
 * Brief Introduction:
   - This is a text-based single-player puzzle graphics game.
 Your goal is to transport more goods to the location with limited stamina.
   - Players need to need to choose the right path to avoid obstacles.
 As well as choose the right time to take and put the goods.